cnb0/learning-devops2/00.devops.concepts/notes.md

 ## DevOps Practices, Principles , Tooling

- Sucessful DevOps is all about principles, practices, and creating a collaborative environment that improves software delivery and increases business value not just adding infra tooling
+- Sucessful DevOps is all about principles, practices, and creating a collaborative environment that improves software delivery and increases business value not just adding infra tooling

+- DevOps: Continuous Delivery, Integration, and Deployment with DevOps

 ```
 1. DevOps Practices